-SOME (So Others Might Eat)
+SOME - So Others Might Eat

 SOME exists to help the poor and homeless of our nation's capital.
 We meet the immediate daily needs of the people we serve with food, clothing, health care.
 We help break the cycle of homelessness by offering services such as affordable housing, job training, addiction treatment and counseling to the poor, the elderly and individuals with mental illness.
 Each day, SOME is restoring hope and dignity one person at a time.

 Long-term: We prefer a year-long commitment, usually August to August.
 Check website for possible short-term placements.

-Open to single men and women at least 21 years of age, single/widowed/lay people/vowed religious.
+Open to single men and women at least 21 years of age.
 College graduates.
 No religious restrictions.
-Interview (required for long-term volunteers).
+Interview is required for long-term volunteers.
 Flexible, mature persons who want to make a difference and walk the journey with the poor.

 Monthly living stipend, medical insurance, and transportation to and from placement site available for long-term volunteers.